tpfaff100/Graph-WinCE-CPlusPlus/ReadMe.txt

 The generated artwork is for use on an iPAQ 3650 or so sorry about that.
 If you use a horizontal layout WinCE device I'm sure you'll need to modify the images.

+TODO:  I wrote this 'quick and dirty' and used the math library for generating sin/cos wave for the 2D plots on screen.
+       This could be a lot faster with lookup tables.